RubixML/ML/README.md

 ### Quartile Standardizer

-This standardizer centers the sample matrix around the median and scales each feature according to the interquantile range (*IQR*) for each column.
+This standardizer centers the sample matrix around the median and scales each feature according to the interquartile range (*IQR*) for each column.
 The IQR is the range between the 1st quartile (25th *quantile*) and the 3rd quartile (75th *quantile*).

 ##### Continuous